-Go with people whose job it is to help you
+Go with people whose job it is to help you.

 What to do and how to proceed when you cannot afford to hire an attorney

 Before you hyperventilate about not being able to hire an attorney, take a deep breath and consider your options.
 First of all, do not assume that you cannot afford to hire an attorney just because you do (insert job here) for a living.
-There are plenty of people that are able to hire attorneys and do exactly what you do.
+There are plenty of people that can hire attorneys and do exactly what you do.
 Don’t use your assumed inability to pay an attorney as an excuse to mope around.

 Legal Aid as an option